All Episodes

 Remember that?

-We could tolerate that.
+We can tolerate that.

 It's a joke.

-I told you I didn't get to bed before 2.30, folks.
+I told you, I didn't get to bed before 2:30, folks.

-Uh my five nephews and nieces are in town, aged 14 to 3.
+My five nephews and nieces are in town, aged 14 to 3.

-I'll fire up the popcorn machine.
+I'll fire up the popcorn machine, fed them coconut oil, pop popcorn.

-Uh no, they're on vacation.
+No, they're on vacation.

-What do you mean kids be in bed by 1130?
+What do you mean, kids be in bed by 11:30?

 They're on vacation.